Accounting-Based Valuation Approach

 Some companies also publish a statement of changes in equity tracing the owners’ investment over time.

 ‘Speculative’ should not be confused with ‘low-probability’.
-Take an expropriated investment that has a known probability, say 10 per cent, of generating $10 million in profit and a 90 per cent chance to yielding nothing.
-Nine out of 10 times, the claimant would have not made a profit, but the expected profit of $1 million is straightforward to assess and reliable.
-They key is that the probabilities can be reasonably estimated.
-Early-stage investments in the mining and oil sectors often have this type of payoff structures.
-For example, exploration-stage mining projects have a high probability of failure, yet the market value of ‘junior mining’ companies, which can serve as benchmarks for relative valuation, is not zero and in fact can be quite large.
+Take an expropriated investment that has a known probability, say 10 per cent, of generating $10 million in profit and a 90 per cent chance of yielding nothing.
+Nine out of 10 times, the claimant would have not made a profit but the expected profit of $1 million is straightforward to assess and reliable.
+The key is that the probabilities can be reasonably estimated.
+Early-stage investments in the mining and oil sectors often have this type of pay-off structure.
+For example, exploration-stage mining projects have a high probability of failure, yet the market value of ‘junior mining’ companies, which can serve as benchmarks for relative valuation, is not zero and, in fact, can be quite large.

 This may include, for example, (1) a low-margin business in a competitive industry that owns marketable real estate that has appreciated over time because of its development value (such that the value of the assets exceed the value of the business itself), (2) businesses in financial distress valued at the liquidation value of their individual assets, and (3) early-stage investments that lack historical information from which to calculate future cash flows with reasonable certainty.
-A frequently used definition is ‘an enterprise consisting of income-producing assets which has been in operation for a sufficient period of time to generate the data required for the calculation of future income and which could have expected with reasonable certainty, if the taken had not occurred, to continue producing legitimate income over the course of its economic life in the general circumstances following the taking by the State’.
-(World Bank Guidelines on the Treatment of Foreign Direct Investment, Section IV, ¶ 6).
+A frequently used definition is ‘an enterprise consisting of income-producing assets which has been in operation for a sufficient period of time to generate the data required for the calculation of future income and which could have expected with reasonable certainty, if the taking had not occurred, to continue producing legitimate income over the course of its economic life in the general circumstances following the taking by the State’.
+(The World Bank Group, ‘Legal Framework for the Treatment of Foreign Direct Investment: Volume II – Guidelines’, Section IV, ¶ 6).

-Fair value accounting generally applies to financial assets, but only if they are available for sale or held for trading.
-The financial assets that are held to maturity are recorded at historical cost and can be impaired to reflect a significant decrease in their market value compared to their book value.
+Fair value accounting generally applies to financial assets but only if they are available for sale or held for trading.
+The financial assets that are held to maturity are recorded at historical cost and can be impaired to reflect a significant decrease in their market value compared with their book value.